open-ephys/onix-docs/source/Hardware Guide/index.rst

     Datasheets/index
     Connections & Cables/index

-:ref:`PCIe Host<pcie_host>`
+:ref:`ONIX Controller<pcie_controller>`
 -----------------------------------------
-The ONIX PCIe/FMC host device is the heart of ONIX.
+The ONIX Controller device is the heart of ONIX.
 It provides the interface between the acquisition computer and any attached headstages, as well as digital and analog in/outputs.
 Most acquisition systems communicate via USB, but this board sits directly in a PCIe slot in the acquisition computer.
 This greatly increases the speed of communication between ONIX and the computer, reducing closed-loop latencies.

-The host can also generate a very precise clock that is synchronized to its hardware.
+The controller can also generate a very precise clock that is synchronized to its hardware.

-:ref:`Breakout<breakout>`
+:ref:`ONIX Breakout<breakout>`
 -----------------------------------------
-The Breakout Board facilitates user access to the functionality of the host board.
-On the Breakout Board, the analog channels and digital lines of the host board are split out into individual connectors.
-This is where users can, for instance, connect external devices for acquisition and synchronisation.
+The ONIX Breakout Board facilitates user access to the functionality of the controller.
+On the Breakout Board, the analog channels and digital lines of the controller are split out into individual connectors.
+This is where users can, for instance, connect external devices for acquisition and synchronization.
 The buttons can be user-configured to provide signals to ONIX when pressed.

-Headstages can be connected directly to the host, or with an SMA connection first to the Breakout Board and then to the host.
-The same can be done to access the host clock output.
+Headstages can be connected directly to the controller, or with an SMA connection first to the Breakout Board and then to the controller.
+The same can be done to access the controller's clock output.

 :ref:`Headstages<headstages>` & :ref:`Miniscopes<miniscopes>`
 --------------------------------------------------------------------
-ONIX headstages communicate with the host board through a coaxial cable, that can be kept very thin and light.
+ONIX headstages communicate with the controller through a coaxial cable, that can be kept very thin and light.
 Rather than just pre-amplifying data, ONIX headstages perform many tasks on the headstage itself.
 The 64-channel headstage, for instance, can locally drive an LED or provide current